 Chapters 4-6 of the TSE law contain a range of sexual offences against minors that could be relevant to orphanage trafficking case where such an offence has occurred.
 While it is beyond the scope of this report to examine in detail all of the offences covered under Chapters 4-6, it is important to note that sexual offences can be brought against perpetrators in addition to human trafficking charges where:

-- (a) sexual exploitation, prostitution or sexual aggression was the purpose of trafficking and subsequently occurred, 108 or - (b) a purpose other than sexual exploitation, prostitution or sexual aggression was evidenced in conjunction with the trafficking act, however a sexual offence was also perpetrated against the trafficking victim.
+(a) sexual exploitation, prostitution or sexual aggression was the purpose of trafficking and subsequently occurred, or conjunction with the trafficking act, however a sexual offence was also perpetrated against the trafficking victim.